Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Abstract

 \section{Abstract}

+Ranked search results have become the main mechanism by which we find content, products, places, and people online.
+Thus their ordering contributes not only to the satisfaction of the searcher, but also to career and business opportunities, educational placement, and even social success of those being ranked.
+Researchers have become increasingly concerned with systematic biases in data-driven ranking models, and various \emph{post-processing} methods have been proposed to mitigate discrimination and inequality of opportunity.
+This approach, however, has the disadvantage that it still allows an unfair ranking model to be trained.
-In this paper we introduce \methodname, a learning-to-rank framework that addresses potential issues of discrimination and unequal opportunity in rankings.
-Following long-standing empirical observations showing that users of information retrieval systems rarely look past the first few results, we measure these problems in terms of discrepancies in the \emph{average group exposure}.
-Specifically, we define our notion of group exposure as the average probability of items from a \emph{legally protected} social group to be ranked at the top position.
-With this we design a ranker that optimizes search results in terms of relevance, while at the same time reducing potential discrimination or inequality of opportunity.

-We describe this objective formally, how to optimize it efficiently, and how to implement it.
-We perform an extensive experimental study showing that being ``colorblind,'' i.e. ignoring protected attributes such as race or gender, can be among the best choices or the worst choices from the perspective of relevance and exposure, depending on how much and which kind of bias is present in the training set.
-As baselines for benchmarking our in-processing method we use pre-processing and post-processing methods based on \baseline, a state-of-the-art algorithm to re-rank search results according to predefined fairness constraints.
-We show that our in-processing method performs better in terms of relevance and equality of exposure than pre-processing and post-processing across all tested scenarios.
+In this paper we explore a new \emph{in-processing} approach: \methodname, a learning-to-rank framework that addresses potential issues of \emph{discrimination} and \emph{unequal opportunity} in rankings at training time.
+We measure these problems in terms of discrepancies in the \emph{average group exposure} and design a ranker that optimizes search results in terms of relevance \emph{and} in terms of reducing such discrepancies.
+We perform an extensive experimental study showing that being ``colorblind'' can be among the best or the worst choices from the perspective of relevance and exposure, depending on how much and which kind of bias is present in the training set.
+We show that our in-processing method performs better in terms of relevance and exposure than a pre-processing and a post-processing method across all tested scenarios.

-Our proposed method neither makes assumptions about biases in the training data, nor does it ignore relevance scores of items and thus can reduce discrimination and inequality of opportunity without having to introduce large distortions in ranking relevance.